-For as long as we can remember, we’ve always had the desire to see orcas in their natural habitat, and as such, San Juan Island Washington has been high on our list of places to visit for quite some time!
+For as long as we can remember, we’ve always had the desire to see orcas in their natural habitat.
+As such, San Juan Island Washington has been high on our list of places to visit for quite some time!
 While our trip to the islands was a dream come true in that regard, we also had many other memorable experiences on the island.
 It was late September.
 The summer crowds had begun to dissipate, as the crispness of fall set in.
 Sunny days led to clear night skies.
 Whether or not this was typical for late September, we don’t know, but we couldn’t have been more pleased with the weather.
 We spent 3 wonderful days on San Juan Island before moving on to Orcas Island, just a quick ferry ride away.
-You can read more about our visit to Orcas Island in a separate post, but for now, we want to share with you what we consider to be the…
+In addition to whale watching, there are plenty of things to do on San Juan Island… here are our top 10 suggestions!

 Ride the San Juan Island Ferry from Anacortes to Friday Harbor

 They say “getting to San Juan Island is half the fun”, and after enjoying several rides to/from the mainland and between the islands, we’d have to agree!
 Your journey to Friday Harbor on San Juan Island begins in Anacortes (just a 2 hour drive from Seattle).
 When transferring between Anacortes and the islands (especially May-September), it is strongly recommended for you to make a reservation if traveling with a vehicle, as space is limited.
 If you arrive late for your reservation, you will travel standby as space is available and may lose your spot, so make sure you don’t miss the boat!
 You can walk on as a foot passenger or cyclist without a reservation, and reservations are not required, even for vehicles, for ferry service just between the islands.
 (Allow us to clarify: A round-trip ticket includes inter-island transportation, so long as you are traveling east back in the direction of Anacortes.)